inrazhtet/WashingtonMetro/README.md

 We presented our findings to the executives at the Washington Metro Transport Authority.
 We also did a symposium poster on some of our work which is in this repo under **WMATAFindings.pdf**

 #### Datasets
-*This repository is not for reproducibility.
-It is to highlight a small portion of the work I have done via some code snippets.
-The datasets are under strict confidentiality agreement*

 Some of the datasets used in the project are as below:
 1. Bus Stops (10,988 observations): bus stopID, latitude and longitude.